sparkfun/sysadmin-application/README.md

 3. Send a pull request back to SparkFun.

 Note that pull requests can either be sent back to the main repository or you can create a branch on your fork and create a pull request into master on your fork.
 The latter method requires that you contact the management of the SparkFun IT department with a link to your pull request, and affords you as an applicant some degree of anonymity.

-### What Happens To Your Pull Request

-Your pull request will *never* be merged (to keep this repository open for the applicants that use it after you).
-When you've either been hired or declined your pull request will simply be closed.

-During the review process you may find comments applied to your pull request - asking questions, seeking clarification, a rogue compliment, etc.

-### Legal Stuff Regarding Your Pull Request

-**No content from your pull request will be used by SparkFun Electronics for any purpose other than assessing the quality of a given applicant.**

-We won't rip off your code.
-You retain copyright on any pull request you submit.

-However, by submitting a pull request, you affirm that the content within is solely your original work.
-Content generated collaboratively with other individuals must be identified as such and content generated entirely by other individuals should not be included.
-Failure to meet these guidelines may result in disqualification as an applicant.

 ## Systems Administrator Job Description